geohackweek/datasharing/_episodes/00-docker-tutorial.md

 questions:
 - "How to use Docker?"
 objectives:
-- "Explain images and containers"
+- "Use Docker Hub"
-- "Run a Docker "
+- "Run a Docker Container"
+- "Use Jupyter Notebooks with a Docker Container"
-- "Restart a Docker container"
+- "Delete a Docker Containers and Images"
+- "Link Data Volumes"
--
+- "Create a Docker Image"
 keypoints:
--
--
+- "Docker images can be used instead of installing software natively on your computer"

 ---